Warren Spahn rumors, news

 -

 • This Day in Braves History: John Smoltz becomes Atlanta’s all-time strikeouts leaderPhoto by Mike Zarrilli/Getty Images Braves Franchise History 1902: Baltimore outfielder Kip Selbach sets the post-1900 mark in the American League by making four errors, a mark tied by Braves outfielder Fred Nicholson in 1922.
 1914 - Lefty Tyler stops the Reds for a 3-2 Braves win.
 1951: In Boston, the Braves score five in the sixth and roll over the Dodgers, 13-4.
-Warren Spahn picks up h...2023Visit the page John Smoltz
+Warren Spahn picks up h...2023See also John Smoltz

 -

 • This Day in Braves History: John Smoltz becomes the fastest to reach 40 savesBraves Franchise History 1942 - Tensions are high as Boston and Manny Salvo beat Whit Wyatt and the Dodgers 2-0.
 Only two batters are hit with pitches, but a number are close and the two pitchers nearly come to blows a couple of times.
 Salvo is fined $50 and Wyatt $75 as he also threw a bat.
-1965 - After having been released by the Mets, Warren Spahn latches on with the Giants and records his 361...2023Visit the page John Smoltz
+1965 - After having been released by the Mets, Warren Spahn latches on with the Giants and records his 361...2023Continue with John Smoltz

 -